rust-lang/rfcs/text/0000-procedural-vtables.md

 }
 ```

-and you're using it to convert from a pointer to the sized version to an unsized version (Side note: I'm assuming you are talking about sized vs unsized, even though you mentioned "owned". `Box<dyn Trait>` is also owned, just owning an unsized thing).
+and you're using it to convert from a pointer to the sized version to an unsized version

 ```rust
 let x = Foo { a: 42, b: SomeStruct };